screen

 See the resources/scenarios/ directory in the vice source code for the scenarios that are currently available and the resources/videomaps/ directory for the video map definitions.
 Files in those directories with names ending with a "zst" suffix have been compressed using zstandard; in order to examine their contents, you'll want to install zstandard or another decompression program that supports that format.

 When developing scenarios, you might make a copy of an existing scenario's JSON file and modify it in order to add more configurations, or you or might specify completely new scenario and video map files if you're working on support for a new TRACON.
-While you're doing this, there are two ways to point vice at the file you're working on:
+While you're doing this you can point vice at the file you're working on using the command-line: if you open a command prompt and run vice from the command line, there are two options make it possible to specify additional files for testing:

 • The -scenario command line option takes a single filename.
 The scenario specified file is loaded at startup time; if it has the same name as an existing scenario, it replaces that scenario's definition.